lavanack/laurentvanacker.com/Azure/Azure Naming Tool/readme.md

 * a Domain Controller for the contoso.com domain: DC01
 * an IIS server for hosting the azurenamingtool.contoso.com website: IIS01

 All Windows Servers are running 'Windows Server 2022 Datacenter (Desktop Experience)'.
-Credentials will be displayed a the end of the deployment process.
+Credentials will be displayed at the end of the deployment process.
 Just connect via RDP to the server you want and open an Edge browser.
 The https://azurenamingtool.contoso.com will automatically be loaded (Thanks to GPO settings).
 (There is no authentication mechanism except the anonymous one.).
 The final step is to set your Azure Naming Tool Admin Password

 ![](docs/iis.jpg)